bwhaley/flickrflask/README.md

 README
 ======
+This repository is referenced heavily in the [Linux Web Operations LiveLessons](http://www.informit.com/store/linux-web-operations-livelessons-video-training-downloadable-9780133927627) video series.

 Simple Flask application that does the following:

 1. Provides a UI and an API for searching flickr for photos